Free Rental Background Check on Myself: Run One Now (5 Quick Steps)

 Recognize Your Tenant Rights

 Under federal law, landlords are prohibited from discriminating against occupants based on color, race, color, religion, national origin, handicap, disability, familial status, or sex.
-If one believes they have been prejudiced against while searching for flats, they can submit a property discrimination claim with their region’s Employment and Housing Communication Center.1
+If one believes they have been prejudiced while searching for flats, they can submit a property discrimination claim with their region’s Employment and Housing Communication Center.1

 How Long Does Rental Background Check Take?